EVOKE: Emotion Vocabulary Of Korean and English

 \subsection{Semantic Relations and Metaphors}

-Polysemous emotion words are often connected through metaphorical extension from one meaning to other meanings \cite{bartsch2002generating}.
+The meanings of polysemous emotion words are often connected through metaphorical extension from one meaning to other meanings \cite{bartsch2002generating}.
 Comparing patterns of such emotion-related metaphors across languages can reveal how emotional meanings are structured similarly or differently across cultures \cite{kovecses2003metaphor}.
-Identifying multiple meanings of emotion words can thus provide a foundation for analyzing the structure of emotion word semantics across languages.
+Identifying these multiple senses thus provides a basis for cross-linguistic studies on emotion semantics.

 Existing annotation work on polysemous words mainly targets resolving general lexical ambiguities, not emotion words specifically \citep{haber2024polysemy, passonneau2010word, rumshisky2008polysemy}.
-Similarly, cross-linguistic studies of emotion-related metaphors often focus on a small set of recurrent metaphorical mappings (e.g. ``emotion as force'' or ``anger as a container''; \citealp{lakoff1987cognitive, sauciuc2009role, turker2013corpus}), rather than examining metaphorical structures across a wider variety of emotion words.
-These gaps leave open questions about how emotion words develop multiple meanings and metaphorical extensions, how such patterns distribute within languages, and how they differ across languages.
+Similarly, cross-linguistic studies of emotion-related metaphors often focus on a small set of recurrent metaphorical mappings (e.g., ``emotion as force'' or ``anger as a container''; \citealp{lakoff1987cognitive, sauciuc2009role, turker2013corpus}), rather than examining metaphorical structures across a wider variety of emotion words.
+These gaps leave open questions about how emotion words develop multiple meanings and metaphorical extensions, and how such patterns distribute within and across languages.